pedro-abundio-wang/computer-vision/docs/blogs/understanding-cnn.md

 **Conv/FC Filters.** The second common strategy is to visualize the weights.
 These are usually most interpretable on the first CONV layer which is looking directly at the raw pixel data, but it is possible to also show the filter weights deeper in the network.
 The weights are useful to visualize because well-trained networks usually display nice and smooth filters without any noisy patterns.
 Noisy patterns can be an indicator of a network that hasn't been trained for long enough, or possibly a very low regularization strength that may have led to overfitting.

-{% include image.html description="Typical-looking activations on the 5th CONV layer of a trained AlexNet.
-Notice that the first-layer weights are very nice and smooth, indicating nicely converged network.
+{% include image.html description="Notice that the first-layer weights are very nice and smooth, indicating nicely converged network.
 The color/grayscale features are clustered because the AlexNet contains two separate streams of processing, and an apparent consequence of this architecture is that one stream develops high-frequency grayscale features and the other low-frequency color features." image="blogs/understanding-cnn/filt1.jpeg" caption="true"%}

 {% include image.html description="Typical-looking activations on the 2nd CONV layer of a trained AlexNet.
 Notice that the 2nd CONV layer weights are not as interpretable, but it is apparent that they are still smooth, well-formed, and absent of noisy patterns." image="blogs/understanding-cnn/filt2.jpeg" caption="true"%}